IV. Nursing Model Components

 Modeling demand

 Demand modeling for nurses follows the overall HWSM demand modeling approach described in the other modules.
 HWSM applies prediction equations to the simulated U.S. population data to estimate use of health care services in the settings where nurses work.
 Projected demand for health care services is the driver of projected demand for nurses.
-For example, projected growth in hospital inpatient days and emergency visits are the drivers of project demand for nurses employed in hospital inpatient and emergency department settings, respectively.
+For example, projected growth in hospital inpatient days and emergency visits are the drivers of projected demand for nurses employed in hospital inpatient and emergency department settings, respectively.
 For work settings outside the traditional health care system, growth in the population most likely to use the services is the driver of growth in demand for nurses (Exhibit IV-10).
 For example, projected growth in demand for school-based nurses is based on projected growth in the population of children ages 5 to 17.

 In the Status Quo demand scenario, these ratios are constant over time.
-For example, demand for RNs under the Status Quo scenario is based on the 2021 ratio of inpatient days to RNs for hospital inpatient settings for every year of the projection period.
-Demand for nurses in academia is based on the estimated population of college graduates and applies the ratio of nurse educators to students in 2021 across the projection period.
-Nurses working in adult day service centers are isolated from nurses working in the ‘other’ settings via the 2017-2018 National Center for Health Statistics report estimates of long-term care providers.10 Demand for nurses in adult day service center is based on the national ratio of day service center users to nurses.
+For example, demand for RNs under the Status Quo scenario is based on the 2022 ratio of inpatient days to RNs for hospital inpatient settings for every year of the projection period.
+Demand for nurses in academia is based on the estimated population of college graduates and applies the ratio of nurse educators to students in 2022 across the projection period.
+Nurses working in adult day service centers are isolated from nurses working in the ‘other’ settings via the 2020 National Center for Health Statistics report estimates of long-term care providers.10 Demand for nurses in adult day service center is based on the national ratio of day service center users to nurses.
 In the HWSM framework, probabilities weighted by age group are assigned to estimate how many people use adult day care services daily.

-Estimates of the distribution of RNs and LPNs across employment settings came from analysis of the detailed industry classification of the combined (2019 and 2021) ACS.11
+Estimates of the distribution of RNs and LPNs across employment settings came from analysis of the detailed industry classification of the combined (2021 and 2022) ACS.11

 National staffing ratios by employment setting at baseline were applied to the projected service use to generate staffing requirements by setting.
 Demand projections were calculated at the county level and summed to produce state and national estimates for reporting.